-This report was initially prepared for the 1973 KEYSTONE COAL INDUS-TRY MANUAL where it will appear as the Colorado Chapter.
-It includes more descriptive material concerning the geology of the coal fields and regions and more analyses of the various coal seams or groups of coal seams than previously presented in the Coal Manual.
+This coal summary initially was prepared for the 1976 Keystone Coal Industry Manual, where it appears as the Colorado Chapter.
+It includes descriptive material concerning the geology of the coal fields and regions, together with analyses of the various coal seams or groups of coal seams.

-This summary or preliminary report precedes a much more detailed analysis of historical data, geology of the coal fields and regions, and of the total coal resources of the state, to be published later.
-This report, therefore, should serve a need in providing information on the coal resources of the state, not otherwise available, prior to the publication of the more comprehensive report.
+This report precedes much more detailed analyses of historical data, geology of the coal fields and regions, and of the total coal resources of the State, to be published later.
+This summary report, therefore, should serve a present need in providing information on the coal resources of the State not otherwise available.